OutRun Online Arcade: Modes

+Multiplayer

 Players can also compete in multiplayer races with up to six players.
 The hosting player can adjust options for the race, including the ability to toggle vehicle collisions, give a speed boost to allow slower players to catch up, and set the vehicle performance to normal or tuned.
 Online leaderboards are also present in the game, divided by game mode, vehicle performance setting, and driving stage.

 Development

 Partially based on OutRun 2006: Coast 2 Coast, the game contains the fifteen courses from OutRun 2 SP and ten officially licensed Ferraris.
 OutRun Online Arcade also supports online head-to-head play for six players, as well as high definition graphics.
 To promote the game, Sega Europe held a contest in which the winner of a race would receive a trip to Maranello, Italy, where Ferraris are manufactured.
 The game was released for the Xbox 360 on April 15, 2009, and was part of Microsoft's Days Of Arcade promotion.
 The PlayStation 3 release followed one day later, exclusive to the European region.

-The release was prior to Microsoft's raising of the maximum size of Xbox Live Arcade titles to 2 gigabytes, which would happen later that fall.
-Because of this, developer Sumo Digital had only 350 megabytes in which to fit the game.
+The release occurred prior to Microsoft's raising the maximum size of Xbox Live Arcade titles to 2 gigabytes later that fall.
+Developer Sumo Digital had only 350 megabytes of total storage available.
 In order to fit the game into the size restrictions, several elements of OutRun 2006: Coast 2 Coast were removed from the game, including the fifteen original OutRun 2 stages, several cars, and the player's choice of a passenger.
 Reviewers speculated that the developer would release additional content, bringing some of the lost content back as downloadable content, but to date no downloadable content has been released.

+End of life

-The game was removed from the PlayStation Network in October 2010, with the Xbox Live Arcade version being scheduled for removal in December 2011.
-Sega explained that the removal of the title was due to the expiration of the contract with Ferrari.
+OutRun Online Arcade was removed from PlayStation Network in October 2010 and was removed from Xbox Live Arcade in December 2011 due to the expiration of the licensing contract with Ferrari.